Sunday, April 7, 2024

 Nor are faith or love, as relationships, in any way either more or less existent than evil; certainly the so-called holy scriptures say nothing of the kind, so what is your authority for such claims?

-Let’s not blaspheme by making unsupported assumptions about a human’s paltry ability to exclude him in contradiction to scripture, contradiction to God's word, shall we?
+Let’s not blaspheme by making unsupported assumptions about a human’s paltry ability to exclude Him in contradiction to scripture, contradiction to God's word, shall we?

 "Furthermore, suppose an earthquake or volcano or tsunami or avalanche were to wipe out a community: by what right do you assume that every victim in every such disaster man, woman, child, fetus, and domestic pet was so evil as to deserve death?
 Or that in such a disaster only the wicked died, so that all the living were the virtuous ones?
 Or that at every such event, omniscient, omnipotent God was absent, his (or Her) absence being what permitted or caused the slaughter?
 Is evil only that which some human intended in the absence of God?

-I think you should do some studying into the concept of special pleading.
+"I think you should do some studying into the concept of special pleading.

 Now meanwhile, what are the rest of you laughing at?
 You lacked the sense to ask, and the nerve to argue; you should be ashamed.
 If you must laugh, laugh at yourselves.”

-Any reader might object that this professor seemed to be unfairly well prepared with arguments, positively glib in fact, but no professor would be worth his salt if he presumed to raise such a topic in class, without being properly prepared.
+Any reader might object that this professor seemed to be unfairly well prepared with arguments, positively glib in fact; but no professor would be worth his salt if he presumed to raise such a topic in class, without being properly prepared.

-Incidentally, in contradiction to the claim that prompted this account, this rebellious young man, whatever his name might have been, had nothing to do with the more famous Albert Einstein; neither Einstein's views nor his parentage match those asserted in the original version of the story.
+Incidentally, in contradiction to the dishonest claim that prompted this account, this rebellious young man, whatever his name or origin might have been, had nothing whatsoever to do with the more famous Albert Einstein; neither Einstein's views nor his parentage match those asserted in the original version of the story.
 Even if the details had matched, that would have added nothing to the merits of the parable.
 However, the urge to add puffery to the account is characteristic of the ethics, honesty, and dignity of the sources of such trite religious homilies.

 One wonders what sort of person they should impress, and in which direction...